ReverseBackdoorDistillation/Reverse-Backdoor-Distillation/README.md

 # Reverse-Backdoor-Distillation
-The source code of Reverse Backdoor Distillation (RBD) will be released soon!
+The source code of Paper: "Reverse Backdoor Distillation: Towards Online Backdoor Attack Detection for Deep Neural Network Models" (RBD) will be released soon!